manishbobburi/Git-Notes/basic.md

 `git remote rename <olanme> <newname> `: this command remanes the remote connection

-Note: The name of the remote connection is always used to establish communication between the repos.
+Note: The name of the remote connection is always used to establish communication between the reposetries.